T-Mobile US: 4G LTE

 On May 25, 2016, T-Mobile announced that it will be purchasing the 700Mhz A-block license (LTE band 12) for the Chicago metro area.
 When this transaction closes, together with several other pending 700Mhz license acquisitions, T-Mobile expects to possess 700Mhz licenses covering a total of 272 million people, or 84% of the US population – including 10 of the top 10 largest US metro areas.
 T-Mobile refers to its 700Mhz low-band network as 'Extended-range LTE' and claims it penetrates buildings and reaches out farther than its PCS and AWS only network.
 In September 2016, T-Mobile launched 4x4 MIMO and 3 channel carrier aggregation allowing theoretical speeds of 400 Mbit/s, and also announced that the company's LTE network reaches over 312 million potential subscribers.

 In early 2017, T-Mobile purchased 45% of available 600 MHz spectrum in the US, covering 100% geographically of the US.
 They started the rollout of LTE on this band on August 15, 2017.

-In 2018 T-Mobile has stated they will not discontinue rollout and upgrades of LTE in favor of 5G.
-Instead, they will continue to grow and support their LTE network to work simultaneously with 5G.
+In 2018, T-Mobile announced a strategy to continue developing and upgrading its 4G LTE network alongside its 5G rollout, emphasizing a coexistence model where both technologies operate simultaneously to ensure service continuity.

 As of January 22, 2019, the LTE-Advanced upgrade has been deployed in 6,000 cities and towns.

 As of October 28, 2019, LTE now covers 326 million people.

 As of February 6, 2020, the 600 MHz network reaches 8,900 cities and towns, covering 248 million people.

+As of October 2025, T-Mobile will reportedly no longer accept most LTE and 5G non-standalone activations beginning in January 2026.
+T-Mobile plans to phase out the majority of LTE spectrum by 2028, in favor of its 5G standalone network.
+The network will still be around by 2028 for LTE-only and early 5G phones (released prior to 2023) that don't support Voice over NR like the iPhone 11, 12, 13, and 14 series and iPhone SE 2nd gen and 3rd gen but will be limited to a 5 MHz bandwidth in the 700 MHz spectrum (Band 12).
+By 2035, it is anticipated that the full LTE network will be shutdown, though there is not an official date when these changes will occur.